torfjelde/presentations/cambridge-julia-meetup/README.md

 # You have data and I have distributions: a talk on `Turing.jl` and `Bijectors.jl`
-This contains the files used in my presentation at the [2nd Julia meetup in Cambridge](https://www.meetup.com/London-Julia-User-Group/events/265586612/).
+This contains the files used in my (informal) presentation at the [2nd Julia meetup in Cambridge](https://www.meetup.com/London-Julia-User-Group/events/265586612/).

 ## Setup
 The source of the presentation can be found in `presentation.org`, and the actual presentation is `presentation.html` which I've generated using the magnificent [ox-reveal.el](https://github.com/yjwen/org-reveal) package in Emacs, resulting in a presentation viewable in the browser (using the Javascript [Reveal.js](https://github.com/hakimel/reveal.js/).

 For those *without* Emacs; **get it!**

-Nah, I'm kidding.
-Do the following
+Nah, I'm kidding:) Do the following
 ```sh
 julia --project -e "using Pkg; Pkg.instantiate(); include(\"scripts/make.jl\")"
 ```